Is your health under the influence of your emotions?

 The first step is recognizing what's happening to our bodies.
-Immediately after spats with bosses, friends, family, or lovers, we're probably aware that we feel wretched, and why.
+Immediately after spats with bosses, friends, family or lovers, we feel wretched.
 But we often overlook the aftershocks of intense negative emotions: the physical, biochemical changes.

 Rashes, sleep disturbances, fatigue, shortness of breath, fluctuations in appetite, increased heart rate or blood pressure, nausea, headaches — all these symptoms can be part of an "emotional hangover."
-Heartbreak-Related Depression: Does It Exist?

 For example, the argument you had yesterday with your significant other might manifest itself today as indigestion or a stomachache.
-Romantic breakups can lead to breakouts and, literally, to heartache—heartburn, palpitations, or chest pressure.
+Romantic breakups can lead to breakouts and, literally, to heartache, with heartburn, palpitations, or chest pressure.

-What's the correlation?
 Each of our five basic emotions — fear, anger, sadness, love, and joy — uses a distinct brain circuit.
 Negative emotions originate in the right brain, home to millions of connections to the body.
 Via the brain stem, the emotions funnel into pathways that lead to to other organs.